 – Archbishop Mark Coleridge (Multicultural Mass 2016)

-Pastoral care to migrants, refugees and people on the move is an ongoing mission of the Catholic Church.
-In the Archdiocese of Brisbane, the Church walks alongside ethnic & multicultural communities and parishes as they go through the various stages of integration.
+The pastoral care of migrants, refugees and people on the move is an ongoing mission of the Catholic Church.
+In the Archdiocese of Brisbane, the Church walks alongside cultural communities and parishes as they go through the various stages of integration.

 The Centre for Multicultural Pastoral Care aims to: